Sweetness: MPA theory

 The most elaborate theory of sweetness to date is the multipoint attachment theory (MPA) proposed by Jean-Marie Tinti and Claude Nofre in 1991.
 This theory involves a total of eight interaction sites between a sweetener and the sweetness receptor, although not all sweeteners interact with all eight sites.
 This model has successfully directed efforts aimed at finding highly potent sweeteners, including the most potent family of sweeteners known to date, the guanidine sweeteners.
 The most potent of these, lugduname, is about 225,000 times sweeter than sucrose.

+Sweetness and food reward

+Sweet taste works with other nutrients that influence food reward.
+Research has shown that foods that contain sugars and fat produce a stronger response in the brain's reward system than foods that have sugar and fat alone.
+This additive effect explains the curiosity and appeal of many processed foods today that uses both high sugar and high fat content.
+These foods can stimulate reward pathways more intensely than natural sweet foods, and this contributes to cravings and overconsumption.
+Many of the processed foods are made with high sugar and high fat content, which can activate dopamine-related pathways more strongly than naturally sweet foods.
+This reward response is linked with the motivation to consume these foods, which leads to cravings and overeating in some people.